-- 1. Check the whiteboard, kennel card, and kennel windows for any inserts, signs, or notes before walking each dog. - 2.
+- Check the whiteboard, kennel card, and kennel windows for any inserts, signs, or notes before walking each dog. - 2.
 Keep two hands on the leash at all times. - 3.
 Keep 20 feet away and between other dogs at ALL times. - 4.
 No more than one dog per volunteer, no exceptions. - 5.
-Only one dog per play/socialization yard at a time. - a.
-Kennel mates can be in the same play/socialization yard but you must have one volunteer for each dog in the yard at all times. - b.
+Only one dog per play/socialization yard at a time. - Kennel mates can be in the same play/socialization yard but you must have one volunteer for each dog in the yard at all times. - b.
 No toys are allowed when there are two dogs in the same yard. - 6.
 Only walk dogs that match your level or lower levels.
 For example, if you are an orange-level walker you may walk orange, yellow, and pink-level dogs.
 You may not walk blue, purple, or red-level dogs. - 7.
 Fence fighting is not allowed. - 8.
 Dogs must remain on leash at all times in any area other than the socialization yards. - 9.
 If a dog is wearing an e-collar it must remain on the dog at all times, even for photos. - 10.
 Do not walk dogs through the Cat Pavillion or the Leeu Naylor Medical Building. - 11.
 If walking dogs through the Adoption Lobby, Admin Offices, or Education Building please be mindful of staff working in those areas. - 12.
 The Education Yard can be used as an additional play/socialization yard only if all other play/socialization yards are occupied and only if the area is not needed by staff.
 Check with the Volunteer Coordinator or Humane Educators prior to utilizing the yard. - 13.
-Do not use the Education Room to socialize dogs unless approved by the Humane Education Team, Volunteer Coordinator, or Dog Trainer/Behaviorist. - 14.
+Do not use the Education Room to socialize dogs unless approved by the Humane Education Team, Volunteer Team, or Dog Trainer/Behaviorist. - 14.
 Heartworm-positive & post-op surgery dogs MUST remain on leash until they are cleared from the clinic. - 15.
-Dogs on medical holds can be walked with approval from the medical staff.
+Dogs on medical hold can be walked with approval from the medical staff.
 Keep in mind these pets are not adoptable yet so customers can not interact with them. - 16.
 Dogs on stray searches can be walked however, they are not adoptable yet so customers can not interact with them. - 17.
-Dogs under a quarantine observation can not be walked or interacted with by volunteers. - 18.
+Dogs under quarantine observation can not be walked or interacted with by volunteers. - 18.
 Always "clean up" after the dog you are walking.
-There are plenty of "business bags" around the shelter that are attached to a trash can. - 19.
+There are plenty of "business bags" around the shelter that are attached to the trash cans. - 19.
 Kennel staff must assist you when taking dogs in or out of kennels.
 They will assist customers first, so please have patience. - 20.
 Be aware of your surroundings when going around corners.
 We have feral cats that live on site.
-One hangs out near the ponds in the courtyard and the others hang out near the medical building.